yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 In order for S3 Image Port to be able to access and manipulate your data in Cloudflare R2 storage buckets across domains, you need to configure the bucket's [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS):

-- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
+- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left.
-- Select the storage bucket you just created;
+- Select the storage bucket you just created.
 - Click `Settings` and on the right side of the `CORS Policy` board click `Add/Edit CORS Policy` and modify it as you wish.

 Below is an example of a CORS policy that makes the [official instance](https://iport.yfi.moe) work: